-Your Primary Care Provider (PCP) or Behavioral Health Home facilitates your access to services.
-Your PCP or Behavioral Health Home may provide you medical services or your PCP or Behavioral Health Home may make plans for you to get these services from another provider (sometimes called a specialist).
-You should always contact your PCP or Behavioral Health Home before you see any other provider or attempt to get outside services.
+Your Primary Care Provider (PCP) or Behavioral Health Home arranges most of your healthcare services.
+Your PCP or Behavioral Health Home may provide your medical services.
+Your PCP or Behavioral Health Home may also make plans for you to get these services from another provider (sometimes called a specialist).
+You should always call your PCP or Behavioral Health Home before you see any other provider or try to get outside services.